 Christmas and Valentine’s Day are, traditionally, big gift holidays, and they’re pretty much back to back.
 In the midst of all the holiday craziness, it’s pretty darn easy to forget to tell us, your favorite insurance agency, about those items.
 So, say you forget.
-We’re now in March and you lost something- what do you do?
-Can you get paid by your homeowners insurance?
+Now it’s March and the new necklace is stolen- what do you do?
+Will your home insurance pay?

 Your basic, standard homeowners insurance policy (or even renter’s insurance) usually includes coverage for jewelry, furs, art, etc. However, basic insurance policies limit the amount of coverage- possibly as low as $1,000 for any claim, with a limit of $250 per item.
 This means if any one item in question is more than $250, or if the total amount lost or stolen is over $1,000, you’re out of luck.

 If you’re lucky, you *might* have a homeowners insurance policy that automatically grants you $10,000 for jewelry.
 Your partner loves buying you sparkly things, and your wedding ring/engagement ring set is a whopper!
-Plus there’s Grandma’s earrings, Aunt Mildred’s pearls, Uncle Joe’s Rolex, and all those Valentine’s Day gifts for the past 10 years.
+Plus there’s Grandma’s earrings, Aunt Mildred’s pearls, Uncle Joe’s Rolex, and all those Valentine’s gifts.
 It adds up quick!

 ”Engagement rings and other expensive jewelry are perennially favorites for gifts, but with the soaring popularity of electronics of all types some people may feel that nothing says ‘I love you’ like a flat screen TV or an expensive leather handbag,” said Jeanne M. Salvatore, senior vice president and consumer spokesperson for the Insurance Information Institute (I.I.I.).
 Where does coverage for your Apple Watch fall?
 Or that fancy Louis Vuitton?
 Guns are all over the news now, but is the antique firearm insured?